 Now I’m on the hunt to purchase a large quantity of them so that I can sell them to on my websites shop.
 The HVAC Instrument Panel Light Bulbs are for sale in my store for $20.00 for five of them.

-Begin with putting your finger in the cigarette light socket and put up to release the dash.
-I know it sounds weird, but trust me it woks amazingly.
+Begin with putting your finger in the cigarette lighter socket and put up to release the dash.
+I know it sounds weird, but trust me it works amazingly.
 After which you’ll need to remove four bolts that hold the HVAC Control to the dash with a 7mm socket (or at least that is what I used).

 I used a 7mm socket to remove the HVAC Control System from the dash panel.

-I’ve now disconnect the wires so that the HVAC Cluster is detached from the dash panel so that it’s easier to work with.
+I’ve now disconnected the wires so that the HVAC Cluster is detached from the dash panel so that it’s easier to work with.

-With a simple switch of that small flat blade screw driver I was able to remove the H3’s HVAC light blub.
-The new light bulb is on the left, and the burnt out old on on the right.
+With a simple switch of that small flat blade screwdriver, I was able to remove the H3’s HVAC light blub.
+The new light bulb is on the left, and the burnt out old on the right.

-In this image I’ve place the three old light bulbs I’ve replaced on the right with a new one on the left.
+In this image, I’ve placed the three old light bulbs I’ve replaced on the right with a new one on the left.
 Might as well replace them all while I’m at it.

-Within 15 minutes I was able to finish whole project, but had wait few hours to get this photo of everything back together.
+Within 15 minutes I was able to finish the whole project but had to wait few hours to get this photo of everything back together.